croaky/blog/articles/postgres-download-restore.md

-# Postgres Download Prod, Restore Dev
+# Postgres download prod, restore dev

 I restore my development database from a production copy daily using these bash scripts.
 They depend on standard Unix tools, Postgres, and [Crunchy